nadundesilva/mesh-manager/README.md

 :bug: If you have found a bug and would like to get it fixed, try opening a [Bug Report](https://github.com/nadundesilva/mesh-manager/issues/new?labels=Type%2FBug&template=bug-report.md).

 :bulb: If you have a new idea or want to get a new feature or improvement added to the Mesh Manager, try creating a [Feature Request](https://github.com/nadundesilva/mesh-manager/issues/new?labels=Type%2FFeature&template=feature-request.md).

+## Development

+The development guide can be found [here](./DEVELOPMENT.md).
+Contributions are welcome.